 To most accurately estimate the internal dose, the percent of uptake, biological and natural half-life of the radionuclides, as well as the type of radiation, radiation energy, and preferred organ must be taken into consideration.

 After an intake radioisotopes present in the body can irradiate the internal organs for many years to come.
-The time that each radioisotope is present in the body depends on the physical and biological half-life, the organ, the chemical composition, etc. The equivalent dose resulted from the exposure of a certain organ for the next 50 years (or to age 70 years for children) is called committed equivalent dose.
-Similarly the effects of exposure to the whole body for the next 50 years is called committed effective dose.
-In practical application for radioisotopes with short half-life the period may be shorter.
+The time that each radioisotope is present in the body depends on the physical and biological half-life, the organ, the chemical composition, etc. The equivalent dose resulted from the exposure of a certain organ for the next 50 years (or to age 70 years for children) is called a committed equivalent dose.
+Similarly, the effects of exposure to the whole body for the next 50 years is called committed effective dose.
+In a practical application for radioisotopes with a short half-life, the period may be shorter.

 4.8 Annual Limit of Intake (ALI)

 Starting from the permitted dose, an annual limit of intake (ALI) can be calculated for each radionuclide.
 In Canada, the ALI is defined as the activity (measured in Bq) of a radionuclide that will deliver a committed effective dose of 20 mSv.
 The ALI values vary with the radionuclide, chemical composition, route of entry in the body, etc. The ALI values are also used in the classification of radioisotope laboratories.